fefa4ka/eer/README.md

 # eer

-`eer` is a C99 library for creating microcontroller (MCU) applications using a declarative approach.
+`eer` is a C99 library for creating applications using a declarative approach.
 It allows developers to create simple components for each subsystem and compile a system using these functional components.

-`eer` is a library that allows developers to create _real-time applications_ on microcontrollers in a way that is _similar to the way React components are used to build user interfaces._ The library provides a set of components that can be used to build applications, as well as a HAL (_Hardware Abstraction Layer_) that provides a common interface for interacting with the microcontroller's hardware.
+This approach allows developers to create _real-time applications_ in a way that is _similar to the way React components are used to build user interfaces._ The library provides a set of components that can be used to build applications, as well as a HAL (_Hardware Abstraction Layer_) that provides a common interface for interacting with the hardware.
 The library also includes an _event-driven loop_ that allows developers to specify how components should respond to changes in their state or the state of other components.

+`eer` is not a replacement for a operating system, but it can be used in _combination with an OS_ to build embedded systems or _be used as a bare-metal solution_, providing a set of libraries and tools for building embedded systems using a declarative approach and manage the execution of tasks in real-time.

-In general, a declarative programming model can be useful for microcontroller applications because it allows you to **describe the desired output of the system based on its state**, rather than specifying the exact steps to be taken to achieve that output.
+In general, a declarative programming model can be useful for applications because it allows you to **describe the desired output of the system based on its state**, rather than specifying the exact steps to be taken to achieve that output.
 This can help to simplify the code and make it easier to understand and maintain.

-Using functional components can also be a useful approach for microcontroller applications because it allows you to break down the system into smaller, self-contained units of code that can be developed and tested independently.
+Using functional components can also be a useful approach for applications because it allows you to break down the system into smaller, self-contained units of code that can be developed and tested independently.
 This can help to improve the modularity and maintainability of the code.

 ## Features